Listen Up: Protecting Your Hearing Is Part of Staying Healthy

 • Limiting headphone volume

-• Using noise-canceling headphones to avoid cranking up the volume
+• Using noise cancelling headphones to avoid cranking up the volume

-• Teaching them to wear ear protection during loud activities
+• Teaching kids to wear ear protection during loud activities

-Hearing health is closely tied to your overall well-being.
-Protecting your ears helps you stay connected, alert, and engaged in the world around you.
+Hearing health is closely tied to your overall wellbeing.
+Protecting your ears helps you stay connected, alert, and engaged with the world around you.

 Your ears work hard for you—take care of them.
 A few small changes today can make a big difference in your hearing tomorrow.